sepich/zabbixGrapher/README.md

 # zabbixGrapher
-This is one page js application to quick search/view zabbix graphs, dinamically graph any collected item
+This is one page js application for quick search/view zabbix graphs, dinamically graph any collected item
 * First step is to select host, just start typing HostGroup name or Hostname
 ![Host](https://habrastorage.org/files/f00/e9b/aa9/f00e9baa94654dd7a4b21f3aab706661.png)
 If you choose one Host - all its graphs would start drawing right away (quick host overview supposed).